Prerequisites

 Verification

-After saving your configuration:- Reload the Risksheet document in your browser
+After saving the sheet configuration:- Reload the Risksheet document in your browser.

 See Also